 In combination with the pool, the filter system has reached the end of efficient service life.
-There are some compliance items that will require upgrades in order to operate the pool in 2017.
+There are a large number of compliance items that would require upgrades in order to operate the pool in 2018.

 A new filtration system should be would be incorporated into the designs for any replacement of the pool facility.